10 Premium Investment Immigration Programs for UHNWIs

 Regardless of whether you’re seeking citizenship or not, even just establishing residency in this country can confer exceptional benefits.

-Your golden visa residence permit will grant you visa-free travel and work privileges within the Schengen Area and many other countries around the world.
 Portugal only asks that you stay in the country for seven days the first year and 14 days every two years after that.

-To qualify for the Portugal Golden Visa program, one must either invest €500,000 in a Portuguese business or choose between a capital contribution or donation.
+To qualify for the Portugal Golden Visa program, one must either invest €500,000 in a Portuguese business or choose between a capital contribution or a donation.
 The capital contribution and donation options include:

-• €500,000 – Donation to Research Activities
+- €500,000 – Donation to scientific research activities

 8. Spain – Golden Visa Residence

-For the time being, you can invest €500,000 in real estate, €1,000,000 in Spanish company shares or bank deposits, or €2,000,000 in government bonds, and you and your family will be granted temporary residency.
+So, there is a very small window of opportunity to invest €1,000,000 in Spanish company shares or bank deposits or €2,000,000 in government bonds, and you and your family will be granted temporary residency.

 The process of applying for and receiving residence is very straightforward and takes about two to three months to complete.
 The investor then gets the right to roam freely in the entire Schengen area.

-After five years, it is possible to obtain permanent residence if you’ve lived in the country for at least 183 days each year.
-After ten years, you become eligible for citizenship, but bear in mind that you’ll need to maintain your investment for the initial five years.
+After five years, it’s possible to obtain permanent residence if you’ve lived in the country for at least 183 days each year.
+After ten years, you become eligible for citizenship.

 You can learn more about Spain’s Golden Visa here, including the pros and cons of this particular program.